RoboticExplorationLab/roboticexplorationlab.github.io/code.md

 title: Code
 ---

-Code developed by our group is [hosted on GitHub](https://github.com/RoboticExplorationLab), as well as hardware designs and software associated with [the KickSat project](https://github.com/kicksat).
+Code and hardware developed by our lab is [hosted on GitHub](https://github.com/RoboticExplorationLab).
+We also actively contribute to several other open-source projects, including the [PyCubed](https://pycubed.org).

 This website is based on code from the [SAMPA group at the University of Washington](https://github.com/uwsampa/research-group-web).